brandonkearby/intellij-pig/README.md

 ## Change log

 ####Version 1.4
-I'm happy to announce that rmelick and I have unified our efforts in the IntelliJ Pig Language Plugin.
+I'm happy to announce that rmelick and brandon.kearby have unified their efforts in the IntelliJ Pig Language Plugin.
 This release includes any deltas between our codebases.

 * Fix SyntaxHighlighter bug that was causing plugin to crash in older version of IDEA (e.x.
 11)
 * Added support for the pig color settings page